dkosmari/Turbiine/README.md

 - **Toggle turbo 1, 2, 3**: Sets the button shortcut for turning turbo *on* or *off*.

-  i.
-Press `A` to focus the button shortcut you want to change.
+  1. Press `A` to focus the button shortcut you want to change.

-  ii.
-Hold down the buttons you want to use for the button shortcut, until they are
+  2. Hold down the buttons you want to use for the button shortcut, until they are registered.
-     registered.

-  iii.
-Release all the buttons.
+  3. Release all the buttons.

-  iv.
-Press either:
+  4. Press either:

      - `A` to confirm the new button shortcut;

      - `B` to cancel;

      - `X`/`1` to reset to the default button shortcut.

   If you leave the button shortcut empty, because you didn't hold any button long enough in step *ii*, the shortcut will be considered disabled.